landoskape/freezedry/docs/source/installation.rst

 Basic Installation
 -----------------
-LatenPy can be installed using pip:
+Freezedry can be installed using pip:

 .. code-block:: bash